 Once the first adjustment is complete, your child’s chiropractor will likely discuss future treatments, why they are necessary and how many might be required before you or your child notice any improvement, as relief is usually not immediate.
 The chiropractor may also recommend other treatment strategies, such as a change in diet or sleep schedule.

 Taking your child to a chiropractor can be a stressful experience if you do not know what to expect.
-Contact your clinic or treatment center, like a chiropractor in Kennewick, WA, for more information and advice about how to successfully navigate your child’s chiropractic care plan.
+Contact your clinic or treatment center, like a chiropractor, for more information and advice about how to successfully navigate your child’s chiropractic care plan.